 The Amalfi Coast is one of the most beautiful regions in Italy.
 I’d recommend a minimum of 3 days in this area, with your base being the town of Positano.
 You can then easily take day trips from Positano to explore the Amalfi Coast towns by bus, ferry, rental car, or guided tours.
 Several towns make up the coast, but I will be sharing more on the main ones such as:

-RELATED: What to Do in Positano
+RELATED: Things to Do in Positano

 Another money-saving option would be to base yourself in Naples, which is one of the most affordable cities in Italy.
 Naples is 35-45 minutes north of Sorrento by train, ferry, or car.
 Naples isn’t part of the Amalfi Coast, but it’s close enough to explore the region for day trips.
 By staying in Naples, you’ll be closer to the island of Procida, which is also considered part of the Amalfi Coast.